-Two LAN ports are located on the rear I/O panel of the motherboard.
-Each Ethernet LAN port has two LEDs.
-The green LED indicates activity, while the other Link LED may be green, amber, or off to indicate the speed of the connection.
+The Ethernet ports (located beside the VGA port) have two LEDs.
+On each port, one LED indicates activity when flashing while the other LED may be green, amber or off to indicate the speed of the connection.
+The same indicator status applies to the dedicated IPMI LAN.

-LAN1-4 Link LED (Left) LED State
+LAN1/2 Link LED (Left) LED State

 LED Color Definition

 Off No Connection/10 Mbps

 Amber 1 Gbps

 Green 100 Mbps